Honors & Awards

 Tyler was born on March 28, 1992, and is the son of Doug and Angie Evans.
 He is majoring in biological sciences and was a Big Ten Distinguished Scholar in 2014.
-He earned academic All-Big Ten honors in 2011.
-He also earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2011-2 and 2012-13.
-Evans has also done extensive community outreach work and was named to the 2011 Brook Berringer Citizenship Team in 2011, 2012 and 2013.
+He earned academic All-Big Ten honors in 2011, 2012 and 2013, while claiming spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2011-12, 2012-13 and 2013-14.
+Evans has also done extensive community outreach work and was named to the Brook Berringer Citizenship Team in 2011, 2012 and 2013.
 He was also a member of the inaugural Tom Osborne Citizenship Team in 2014.
 His activities have included volunteering with Husker Heroes, Special Olympics, School is Cool Week and hospital and elementary school visits.

 Evans' Career Statistics

 » Games Played- 6, (2 in 2011, 4 in 2012)